 In one study, the transporter gene, hSERT, was found to be mutated in multiple families with no biological relation to one another.

-The brains of people with OCD differ significantly from the brains of people with other anxiety disorders in terms of their brains' grey matter.
+The brains of people with OCD differ significantly from the brains of people with other anxiety disorders regarding their brains' grey matter.

 Grey matter is exactly what it sounds like: namely, grey-colored brain matter that is made up of neurons, or brain cells, and capillaries through which thoughts and chemicals travel.
 Grey matter occupies parts of the brain in charge of functions such as muscle control, sensory perception, speech, memory, and emotions.